 Beginning with basic chemistry, the body's three major levels of organization (cells, tissues, and organs) provide the foundation for a systematic investigation of the structure and function of the animal body, for the most common species seen in veterinary practice, including companion animals, livestock, avian, laboratory animals and exotics.
 The laboratory component will allow students to gain experience with the tools and techniques used to study the body on a macroscopic and microscopic level.
 Students will measure and assess physiological parameters used to evaluate the major organ systems and investigate the connections between the study of anatomy and physiology with clinical veterinary medical and surgical practice.
-Prerequisite: BIO 115 Human Biology or BIO 121 General Biology
+Prerequisite: Admission to Vet Tech Program; BIO 121 (or BIO 115 if taken prior to Fall 2012), CHE 111 and CSA 105.